ciddy0/Anime-Recommender/README.md

 # Anime Recommendation System

-An Anime Recommender web app that clusters anime based on collabortive filtering adn displays suggestiosn based on users favorite anime via a web interface using Jikan API.
+An Anime Recommender web app that clusters anime based on collabortive filtering and displays suggestions based on users favorite anime via a web interface using Jikan API.

 ## Features